 - What should be included in an investigation report?

 - How do you determine if a customer is liable for an unauthorized transaction?
-Learn practical suggestions for conducting an investigation.
+Learn practical suggestions for conducting and documenting an investigation.

-During her career, Susan has successfully managed compliance programs and exams for institutions that ranged from a community bank to large multi-state bank holding companies.
+Susan has successfully managed compliance programs and exams for institutions that ranged from a community bank to large multi-state bank holding companies.
 She has been a compliance officer for institutions supervised by the OCC, FDIC, and Federal Reserve.
-She is a Certified Regulatory Compliance Manager and completed the ABA Graduate Compliance School, and graduated from the University of Akron and the Graduate Banking School of the University of Colorado.
+Susan has been a Certified Regulatory Compliance Manager since 1998, completed the ABA Graduate Compliance School, and graduated from the University of Akron and the Graduate Banking School of the University of Colorado.
 She regularly presents to financial institution audiences in several states and “translates” complex regulations into simple concepts by using humor and real life examples.

 Institute of Certified Bankers: Visit http://www.icbmembers.org/login.aspx for instructions regarding self-reporting.
 Estimated credits: 2.5 CE Credits

 - Live Webinar which includes 5 Day On-Demand - $265

 - Live plus Six Month On-Demand – $365

 - CD-ROM (Includes Six Month On-Demand) – $345

 Phone: Call Total Training Solutions at (800) 831-0678